nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 - Categorical Variables are encoded using binary encoding and dummy variable encoding.
 The first column is dropped when dummy variable encoding to avoid the dummy variable trap, an issue that arises where the dummy variables are highly correlated to each other.

 # Modeling
 XGBoost will be used as the model to predict customer churn.
-XGBoost is a tree type model that trains first using a base learning, then computes the errors.
-It will then train to reduce those errors and compute new errors, repeating the process until a stopping condition is met.
-XGBoost can be used for both classification and regression tasks.
-For this project, churn prediction is a classification task.
+XGBoost is a gradient-boosted tree algorithm that iteratively trains weak learners to correct previous errors.
+It supports classification and regression tasks; here it is applied for churn classification.

 The evaluation metric best suited for the situation is aucpr.
 This is the area under the Precision-Recall Curve and it was selected since the data is imbalanced and correctly predicting whether customers will churn is top priority.